 Korean newspaper is not satisfied with coach Kim Sang Sik's act of bowing to the referee (Screenshot).

-Star News Korea expressed its harsh attitude: “Coach Kim Sang Sik brought Vietnamese football two championship titles (AFF Cup 2024 and U23 Southeast Asia) within just 8 months.
-However, he faced a wave of criticism for his controversial actions in the final match.
+Star News Korea expressed a harsh attitude: “Coach Kim Sang Sik has brought Vietnamese football two championship titles (AFF Cup 2024 and U23 Southeast Asia) within just 8 months.
+However, he has faced a wave of criticism for his controversial actions in the final match.

 Coach Kim Sang Sik’s actions could be interpreted as mocking the referee.
 Many people mentioned the incident where Vietnamese player Le Cong Vinh was disciplined by the Vietnam Football Federation (VFF) for bowing to the referee.
 The incident was so serious that the player considered retiring.

-Many critics say that Coach Kim Sang Sik's actions should not be taken lightly.
-Football requires fighting spirit but the important thing is to ensure the rules and respect.
+Many critics said that Coach Kim Sang Sik's actions should not be taken lightly.
+Football requires fighting spirit but the important thing is to ensure rules and respect.

 Coach Kim Sang Sik shared freely in an interview with Dan Tri newspaper on the morning of July 31 (Photo: Luong Pham Phuong Anh).

-However, Star News Korea also had positive words when writing about coach Kim Sang Sik in the following part of the article: "In general, most Vietnamese fans still praise coach Kim Sang Sik.
+However, Star News Korea also had positive words when writing about Coach Kim Sang Sik in the following part of the article: “In general, most Vietnamese fans still praised Coach Kim Sang Sik.
 In the final match, people saw water bottles scattered on the sidelines to deal with throw-ins from Indonesian players.

 Although coach Kim Sang Sik affirmed that he did not have that intention, this story still created excitement among Vietnamese fans.
 The tactic of waving towels in the technical area also attracted attention.
-Coach Kim said that this action was to convey a message of solidarity to the players in difficult situations if given instructions by words.
+Coach Kim said that this action was to convey a message of solidarity to the players in difficult situations if given verbal instructions.

 Source: https://dantri.com.vn/the-thao/bao-han-quoc-phan-ung-manh-voi-hanh-dong-gay-tranh-cai-cua-hlv-kim-sang-sik-20250804105527874.htm